-- 5. Overall, the draft strategy is a significant step towards planning for Victoria's future in uncertain times.
-It highlights the need to integrate land use and infrastructure planning and is underpinned by extensive modelling, the exploration of different scenarios and wider research.
-Infrastructure Victoria strongly encourages evidence based feedback and acknowledges that their analysis in not complete and that additional research might be required to finalise the strategy, especially to better understand the COVID-19 pandemic's impact. - 6.
-The City of Melbourne submission predominantly draws on existing endorsed policy and strategy, including the COVID-19 Reactivation and Recovery Plan which was endorsed by Council in September 2020.
-The submission summarises City of Melbourne's policy positions, relative to 70 of the 95 recommendations (see table of comments in Attachment 2).
-Recommendations are categorised as supported (34), supported in principle (33), supported with amended recommendation/s (3) or new recommendations (6) are proposed.
-No recommendation was rejected by the City of Melbourne. - The submission states that there are strong synergies between Victoria's Draft 30-Year Infrastructure Strategy and a number of City of Melbourne strategies.
-The key opportunities proposed by City of Melbourne for IV's consideration include: - 7.1.
-The need to recognise the significant role of the Central City in the Victorian and national economy, and the need for sustained investment in the Central City to recover from the impacts of COVID 19. - 7.2.
-The major opportunity to prioritise investment now in foundational and catalytic infrastructure in the urban renewal areas of Arden, Macaulay and Fishermans Bend to unlock the development potential of these areas and make them attractive places for investment in support of Melbourne's current and future economic sectors.
-This includes infrastructure to mitigate flooding and to achieve Integrated Water Management in inner city urban areas, open space acquisition and the tram extension to Fishermans Bend. - 7.3.
-Encouraging a bolder approach to address the evidenced demand for affordable housing across metropolitan Melbourne, including mandating and incentivising affordable housing as part of the planning processes. - 7.4.
+- 4. Overall, the draft strategy is a significant step towards planning for Victoria's future in uncertain times.
+It highlights the need to integrate land use and infrastructure planning and is underpinned by extensive modelling, the exploration of different scenarios and wider research. - 5.
+Infrastructure Victoria acknowledges that their analysis is not complete and that additional research will be required to finalise the strategy, especially to better understand the COVID-19 pandemic's impact.
+CoM's submission highlights key strategies which need further consideration in terms of timing and design, and should not be implemented until the City recovers from the current crisis. - 6.
+CoM's submission predominantly draws on existing endorsed policy and strategy, including the COVID-19 Reactivation and Recovery Plan which was endorsed by Council in September 2020.
+The submission summarises CoM's policy positions, relative to 70 of the 95 recommendations.
+Six new recommendations are proposed.
+Qualified support is provided for some proposed initiatives. - 7.
+It is acknowledged that the draft strategy has a 30-year horizon and there are strong synergies between Victoria's Draft 30-Year Infrastructure Strategy and CoM strategies.
+Importantly, management will continue working with the Victorian Government to address the profound and ongoing social, economic and health impacts of the COVID-19 pandemic. - 8.
+The key opportunities proposed by CoM for the Victorian Government's consideration include: - 8.1.
+As a matter of highest priority, to recognise the significant role of the Central City in the Victorian and national economy, and the need for sustained investment in the Central City to recover from the impacts of COVID 19. - 8.2.
+The major opportunity to prioritise investment now in foundational and catalytic infrastructure in the urban renewal areas of Arden, Macaulay and Fishermans Bend, to unlock the development potential of these areas and make them attractive places for investment to enable Melbourne's current and future economic sectors.
+This includes infrastructure to mitigate flooding and to achieve Integrated Water Management in inner city urban areas, open space acquisition and the tram extension to Fishermans Bend. - 8.3.
+Encouraging a bolder approach to address the evidenced demand for affordable housing across metropolitan Melbourne, including mandating and incentivising affordable housing as part of the planning processes. - 8.4.
 Encouraging a wider definition of infrastructure including housing, green and blue infrastructure and proposing that higher environmental standards be mandated for all development types not just housing and that these standards respond to different urban contexts.